 Geico offers car insurance coverage nationwide and is best known for its signature catchphrase, “15 minutes could save you 15 percent or more on car insurance.”
 That statement holds true for North Carolina drivers.
-Based on our carrier list, Geico is the best insurance company for drivers who want the lowest price possible.
-However, Geico does not offer many unique coverages, and the company may not have great customer service.
-If price is your number one focus when shopping for car insurance, consider looking into Geico.
+Based on our carrier list, Geico could be a good fit if budget is your primary concern.
+However, Geico does not offer many unique coverages, and the company did receive a below-average score from J.D.
+Power for claims service.

 North Carolina Farm Bureau